AlfaPigeon/Delta-Agent-Companion/README.md

 > You can suggest stuctural changes o blueprint.md
 >
 > I will only merge if you progress the project:
->    a. clean up (no vibe code accepted)
+>    - clean up (no vibe code accepted)
 >       - Your implementation fallows the best practices as much as possible given context
 >       - You either remove unnessesary code or add a nessesary code for functionality
->    b. feature addition (vibe code is accepted if not breaking cleaned up code)
+>    - feature addition (vibe code is accepted if not breaking cleaned up code)
 >       - You are adding an interesting module(You can vibe code)
 >       - What your adding is modular
 >       - it should not break already clean code
 >
 > By mathematical induction this should produce me an ai girlfriend next year or so.